ibm-cloud-docs/key-protect/cli-reference.md

 for the instance or key.
 To learn how IAM roles map to
 {{site.data.keyword.keymanagementserviceshort}} service actions, check out [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).

+If you're using an integrated Cloud Service that supports revoking access to a disabled root key, the service may take up to a maximum of 4 hours before access to the root key's associated data is revoked.

+After access to the associated data is revoked, a corresponding `disable event` is displayed in the Activity Tracker web UI.
+The `disable event` indicates the key has been revoked (and is now disabled) and the key can **not** be used for encrypt and decrypt operations.

 ```sh
 ibmcloud kp key disable KEY_ID